-Removing background of an image is super easy if you know how to do it.
-Here in this tutorial we will explain 5 different ways which you can use to remove background in Image Using GIMP.
+Removing the background of an image is super easy if you know how to do it.
+Here in this tutorial, we will explain five different ways you can use to remove background in Image Using GIMP.

 There are many ways you can delete any part of an image.
 That can be the background of the main subject of your image or some sections of it.
 That includes making the image background transparent and associated steps.

-The steps outlined here, uses basic tools which is similar to other photo editing software.
-Hence, you’re learning in this tutorial can easily be applied to alternative software.
+The steps outlined here use basic tools similar to other photo editing software.
+Hence, what you’re learning in this tutorial can easily be applied to alternative software.

 5 Ways to Remove Background in Image Using GIMP